37 Metaphors for Lost with Meaning and Examples

 2. Lost in the Wilderness

-Meaning: A wilderness symbolizes an unknown, untamed space where one is disconnected and without clear direction.
+Meaning: In other words, a wilderness symbolizes an unknown, untamed space where one is without clear direction.”

 Examples in Context:

-• “After the sudden change in career, he felt lost in the wilderness, trying to find his way.”
+• “After the sudden career change, he felt lost in the wilderness, trying to find his way.”

 • “She wandered through the wilderness of her emotions, unable to find the path back to happiness.”